ayshmzmdr/To_Do/README.md

 # To_Do

-A Django web application to create your own To-dos.
+A Web application to create your own To-dos.

 ## How to run the application?